-With OSS you don’t have to wait long for the bugs to be fixed like in proprietary software.
-The bugs can be resolved immediately which keeps your business running smoothly.
+You can fix the bugs in OSS fairly quickly, unlike the proprietary software.
 It is open to innovation and invites businesses to collaborate on shared needs which cannot be achieved alone.

 Do you think open source software has helped your business?
 If so, in what way?